ronnie-rios/context-demo/README.md

 1. create context using the `createContext` function, pass in the data you want to be used as global state.
 In this instance, we have an object that has the data we will be manipulating, the `name`, and an empty function, called `setName`.

-* Note: the reason for `setName: () => {}`, it's intially defined as an empty func in the context when created, but within the `DataProvider` we implement the a named function that will be set as the value to the `setName` func in the `Provider` we will create in the next step.
+* Note: the reason for `setName: () => {}`, it's intially defined as an empty function in the context when created, but within the `DataProvider` we implement the a named function that will be set as the value to the `setName` function in the `Provider` we will create in the next step.

 ```js
 //CONTEXT FILE